Guagua: Government

+Local government

+The town of Guagua belongs to the Second district of Pampanga, along with the towns in the south-western part of the province.
 Like other towns in the Philippines, Guagua is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
-The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the Barangays of Barrios.
+The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors.

 1937 Heritage Town hall

 The seat of Government is vested upon the Mayor and other elected officers who hold office at the Town hall.
 The Sangguniang Bayan is the center of legislation.

 Education

-For elementary and high school education, Guagua has numerous schools.